 IS THIS SOMETHING I CAN DIAGNOSE ON MY OWN?

-You may be surprised to learn that over 70% of women attempt to self-treat what they may believe to be a yeast infection, which in fact is often BV.8 Trying to take matters into your own hands may worsen conditions.
-Also, if you see "at-home tests" available online, remember that they can be unreliable.7
+You may be surprised to learn that women often attempt to self-treat what they may believe to be a yeast infection, which in fact is often BV.8 Trying to take matters into your own hands isn't a good idea.
+Let the professionals do what they're trained for so you know you're getting the right diagnosis.

 HOW CAN I TELL THE DIFFERENCE BETWEEN A YEAST INFECTION AND BV?